AdobeDocs/experience-manager-65.en/help/assets/config-oauth.md

 ## OAuth configuration for the existing AMS users {#oauth-config-new-ams-users}

-Before performing any of the steps in this methodology, the existing and on-premise users are required to implement the following:
+Before performing any of the steps in this methodology, you are required to implement the following:

 ### Prerequisites {#prereqs-config-oauth-onprem}

 An OAuth configuration requires the following prerequisites:

-* Create a new OAuth integration in the [Developer Console](https://developer.adobe.com/console/user/servicesandapis) using `ClientID`, `ClientSecretID`, and `OrgID`.
+* Create a new OAuth integration in the [Developer Console](https://developer.adobe.com/console/user/servicesandapis).
+Use the `ClientID`, `ClientSecret`, `OrgID`, and other properties in the steps below:
-* Add the following files at this path `/apps/system/config in crx/de`:
+* The following files can be found at this path `/apps/system/config in crx/de`:
    * `com.**adobe**.granite.auth.oauth.accesstoken.provider.<randomnumbers>.config`
    * `com.adobe.granite.auth.ims.impl.IMSAccessTokenRequestCustomizerImpl.<randomnumber>.config`